Words With Friends Cheat

 Power-Ups and Other Options

 One more thing.
 Actually, a few more things.
-If you’re having trouble finding a good word to play, you can always swap letters.
+If you’re having trouble making a good Words With Friends® word out of a particularly annoying word scramble, you can always swap letters.
 This costs you a turn, but may open up better opportunities for your next turn.
 Just hit the “Swap” button near the bottom.

 For a fresh perspective, hit the “Shuffle” button to move your letters around.
 You can also choose to “Pass” your turn or use one of the four power-ups near the top of the screen.

-- Word Radar highlights where you can play a word on the game board.
+Word Radar highlights where you can play a word on the game board.
+A supercharged version of this power-up shows where you can play the best possible word on the board.

 Level Up With Our Word Finder